erewok/raft-py/README.md

 ## Running

-To run this using the provided `ini` file, you can invoke it like this using a node-id from 1 to 5:
+To run this using the provided `ini` file, you can invoke it using a node-id from 1 to 5:

 ```sh
 $ python -m raft -c raft.ini -n 2